zachmueller/spaced-everything/docs/Advanced-Guide.md

 **Ideas for future contributions:**
 - Queries for Obsidian's built-in Bases plugin
 - Statistics and analytics queries
-- Visualizations using Dataview's chart capabilities
 - Integration patterns with other plugins

----

-*This guide focuses on Dataview integration.
-For core plugin documentation, see the main [README](../README.md).
-For term definitions, see the [Glossary](Glossary.md).*